Skip to main content

 Another consideration is how you pay your vendors and how you receive payment.
 If you're a product-based small business, it’s important to think about what you need to track in terms of what comes in (accounts receivable) and what goes out (accounts payable).
 And you should think about the best way to create systems and categorize your transactions.

 If you have employees, you'll also need to set up payroll.
 Payroll involves figuring out each employee's pay and subtracting taxes, retirement contributions, insurance, and other benefits.
 You need to track any transactions relating to your payroll.
-Typically, accounting software can integrate with your payroll provider.
+Typically, you can integrate your accounting software, such as QuickBooks, right into your point-of-sale (POS) system.

 Taxes by Business Type